claudy/gccsoundboard/README.md

 Cardiod mics are used for vocalist mics.
 These reject rear noise, which is good because we are using stage monitors.

 # Loudness meter 📢
 Recommended loudness for our style goal is to have **peaks at 85** and constant loudness around 78 to 83 dBA.
 Also consider there are lots of little ears in the room so stay well below 88 dBA.

-Imagine hearing anything on stage naturally with only a gentle aid of amplification.
+Imagine hearing anything on stage naturally with the gentle aid of amplification.
 Try to keep the amount of boost from the PA speakers at or slightly above the original source.
-Worded another way, there can be a big gap between a PA speaker and the original sound source; our style goal is to get that gap to be as small as possible.
+Worded another way, there can be a big gap between a PA speaker output and the original sound source; our style goal is to get that gap to be as small as possible.

 Sermon should _peak_ at 82 dBA or less so that congregational ears are not fatigued.